genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 You can also use our standardized and unified terminology to describe your own data or analysis results.

-Our **Edit Metainfo** app enable you to prepare metadata manually.
+Our **Edit Metainfo** application enable you to prepare metadata manually.
 You can edit metadata on the last step of data importing process (see Import section for more information) or later from any place of the platform with context menu.

-Regardless the way we access Edit Metainfo app on its page we can see that our files are broken down into groups by file type and their metadata are shown in tables where rows represents metainfo fields.
+Regardless the way we access Edit Metainfo application on its page we can see that our files are broken down into groups by file type and their metadata are shown in tables where rows represents metainfo fields.